Setup

 CAN Setup

-If you want to use CAN, it is mandatory to set the environment variable OPENDUT_EDGAR_SERVICE_USER
+If you want to use CAN, it is mandatory to set the environment variable OPENDUT_EDGAR_SERVICE_USER as follows:

 export OPENDUT_EDGAR_SERVICE_USER=root

-) that is used as a bridge between Cannelloni instances and physical CAN interfaces.
+When a cluster is deployed, EDGAR automatically creates a virtual CAN interface (by default: br-vcan-opendut) that is used as a bridge between Cannelloni instances and physical CAN interfaces.
 EDGAR automatically connects all CAN interfaces defined for the peer in CARL to this bridge interface.

 This also works with virtual CAN interfaces, so if you do not have a physical CAN interface and want to test the CAN functionality nevertheless, you can create a virtual CAN interface as follows.
 Afterwards, you will need to configure it for the peer in CARL.